vue-play/vue-play/README.md

 ### The hard way

-There're two pages in your play app, one is the app interface which has a sidebar and it can toggle examples of your components, the other page is for rendering the examples, this page will be loaded as iframe in app interface.
+There're two pages in your play app, one is the app interface which has a sidebar and it can toggle scenarios of your components, the other page is for rendering the examples, this page will be loaded as iframe in app interface.

-And they both load component examples that you write in the `playspot`, let's say `./play/index.js`:
+And they both load scenarios that you write in the `playspot`, let's say `./play/index.js`:

 ```js
 import play from 'vue-play'